- Crash statistics

 - Seriously injured (unmatched)

-- A person not matched to a police report but has been identified as having an injury on a public road or injury on a traffic-public road for the hospital stay.
+- A person not matched to a police report but has been identified as having an injury on a public road or injury on a traffic-public road for the hospital stay that is not an ED-only admission (unless that ended in a transfer interstate, to private hospital or other medical facility).

 - Sydney metropolitan area